 THE VILLAGE ON THE EVE OF WAR

+On the last calm evenings before the Italian invasion, elders remembered a stillness that felt unnatural.
+“The dogs barked differently,” one recalled.
+Rumours spread of mobilization, of Italian advances, of reservists being called to Florina.
 The village priest held special prayers.
 Families prepared bread, wool clothing, and talismans for sons heading to the front.
 Women wept quietly at night.
-Men tried to reassure them, though they were themselves afraid.
+Men tried to reassure them, though they too were afraid.
+It was the last breath before five years of fear, violence, hunger, resistance, and moral testing that would shape an entire generation.

 On the eve of the Second World War, Sklithro—known to its people as Zelenich—was a Macedonian-speaking village living under the tightening grip of Greek nation-building.
 By the 1930s, and especially after the Metaxas dictatorship began in 1936, the state intensified efforts to suppress the Macedonian language and identity.
 Officials visited villages regularly to enforce bans; speaking Macedonian in public could lead to fines or beatings.
 Teachers punished schoolchildren for using their dialect, even during play, while police kept lists of families labelled “Slavophones, Bulgarians but, never Macedonians.”